Nonlinear fluctuations for a chain of weakly anharmonic oscillators with stochastic perturbation: Model and Result

 we obtain the same limit equations \eqref{eq:drift-sbe} but with $D_V = 0$.
-For the case where $\mathfrak a$ is below the critical line \eqref{eq:nonlinear_term_critical_line}, we expect diffusive behavior like \eqref{eq:ou}.
-On the other hand, for the case $\hat{\beta}\in (0,1/4]$, we need to handle higher-order terms in the Taylor expansion of the function $V_n$.
+For the sub-critical case, i.e., when $\mathfrak c< \mathfrak b+3/2$, we expect diffusive behavior like \eqref{eq:ou}.
+On the other hand, for the case \Erase{$\hat{\beta}\in (0,1/4]$}$\mathfrak b \in (0,1/4]$, we need to handle higher-order terms in the Taylor expansion of the function $V_n$.
 Although we decided here to avoid those cases, leaving them as a future work, we expect that the limiting equation will be analogous to the main theorem - when on (resp. below) the critical line \eqref{eq:nonlinear_term_critical_line} the limit would be given by the SBE (resp. stochastic heat equation).
-The whole picture of our main result as well as the conjecture that we described above is summarized in \cref{fig:phonon_fluctuation}.
-Moreover, notice that extrapolating the result for $\mathfrak b\to 0$ (i.e. for strong anharmonicity) we obtain $\mathfrak a = 3/2$, that correspond to the correct KPZ scaling.
-This would suggest that choosing from the beginning $\mathfrak a=3/2$ for the time scaling with a strong anharmonicity, the phonon modes fluctuations could converge to the KPZ fixed point.
-On the other hand, this is the time scale where in the harmonic case the energy mode converges to the 3/2-L\'evy (cf. \eqref{eq:levy2-3}).
-It is highly unclear how the strong anharmonicity will change this behavior, but accordingly to the NLFH we can conjecture that it will converge to the 5/3-L\'evy (cf. \cite{spohn2014nonlinear}). \end{remark}
+The whole picture of our main result as well as the conjecture that we described above is summarized in \cref{fig:phonon_fluctuation}. \end{remark}